telerik/teststudio-docs/docs/testing-framework/write-tests-in-code/advanced-topics-wtc/html-popups-and-dialogs-wtc/firefox-dialogs.md

 page_title: Firefox Dialogs
 description: "Test Studio Testing Framework FF dialogs - obsolete"
 position: 1
-publish: false
+published: false
 ---
-#How to Handle Firefox Dialogs
+# How to Handle Firefox Dialogs

 Firefox dialogs require special attention because some of them are not standard Win32 dialogs, for example Firefox's download manager dialog.
 As a result the usual method for handing dialogs does not work with Firefox dialogs.
 Here is what the download manager dialog looks like: